CSSE 413 - Artificial Intelligence

 Attendance Policy/Class Etiquette

 Artificial Intelligence is a fun and interesting topic.
-We expect
+I expect

-in the learning of everyone in class and avoiding activities which
+in the learning of everyone in this course and avoiding activities which

 Academic Integrity